 Sympathetic Nervous System (SNS)

 is the body’s response to ‘fight, fear, and flight’.
 It produces a nervous or aggressive response due to the release of hormones that cause an increase in heart rate, and breathing.
-Imagine you are chased by a hound, your heart will be racing, legs will be running and you will be breathing fast.
+Imagine you are chased by a hound, your heart will be racing, your legs will be running and you will be breathing fast.

 Parasympathetic Nervous System (PNS)